KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     export LIS_CC=mpiicc
     [... identical to the above]

-We somewhat suboptimally compiled LIS with ifort and icc on (a) Thinking nodes, but fixed this when moving to (b) Genius with mpiifort and mpiicc (not mpicc).
+We somewhat suboptimally compiled LIS with ifort and icc on Thinking nodes, but fixed this when moving to Genius with mpiifort and mpiicc (not mpicc).

 LIS and LDT runs {#sec:run}